Founder & Executive Director

 Penelope Shvarts is an incoming sophomore at Brooklyn Technical High School who aims to use her knowledge in music to teach and inspire children in NYC.
 She has been playing classical and flamenco guitar since she was five years old, also learning viola at age 11.
 Penelope has participated in and won several competitions, as well as performed in prestigious venues such as Carnegie Hall and Lincoln Center.
 She has played as a solo artist and as a member of an orchestra.
 In addition to working with Strings 4 Smiles, Penelope also co-founded the organization Bridging Generations, where she and other diverse artists entertain seniors at care facilities through music.
 She believes that music plays a vital role in a child’s upbringing, since it foresters creativity and allows for an emotional outlet.

 Navod Jayawardhane is a freshmen at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 In first grade, he started playing the piano and picked up the cello in third grade.
-For the past ten years, Navod has been pursuing the cello, taking part in school orchestras, leading small orchestras, and performing in the Principle Orchestra at the Norwalk Youth Symphony.
+For the past eleven years, Navod has been pursuing the cello, taking part in school orchestras, leading small orchestras, and performed in the Principle Orchestra at the Norwalk Youth Symphony.
 Navod also pursues cello privately and performs in school musicals.
 Navod studies electrical and computer engineering, a passion he had since sixth grade, while continuing the cello in the background.
-He was the co-captain of his local high school robotics team and has created many projects related to engineering for community service.
-In the background, Navod also does taekwondo and leads a chemistry club at his high school to help educate elementary students about science and chemistry.
+Additionally, Navod also does taekwondo and participates in Carnegie Mellon Racing, working on an electric racing car.
 Through Strings4Smiles, Navod would like to help underprivileged students receive music education to help give back to the community,